 2. Ask Your Cloud Provider Detailed Security Questions

 In addition to clarifying shared responsibilities, organizations should ask their public cloud vendors detailed questions about the security measures and processes they have in place.
-It’s easy to assume that the leading vendors have security handled, but security methods and procedures can vary significantly from one vendor to the next.
+It’s easy to assume that the leading vendors have security handled, and in some cases they do, but security methods and procedures can vary significantly from one vendor to the next.

 To understand how a particular cloud provider compares, organizations should ask a wide range of questions, including: